Best Cat Insurance

 Best Cat Insurance by State

-Pumpkin leads as the best cat insurer in most Southern and Midwestern states and holds the top spot across much of the Northeast.
-ASPCA performs best along the West Coast, in parts of New England and across several Mid-Atlantic and Mountain states, where its combination of low premiums and solid base coverage gives it a consistent edge.
-Lemonade takes the top spot only in Mississippi, where its local pricing and coverage combination edges out the other providers.
+Pumpkin is the top cat insurer across most Southern and Midwestern states.
+It also holds the top spot through much of the Northeast.
+ASPCA leads along the West Coast, in parts of New England and across several Mid-Atlantic and Mountain states, where low premiums and reliable base coverage give it a consistent edge.
+Lemonade tops the rankings only in Mississippi, where its local pricing and coverage combination beats out the other providers.

 Data filtered by: